MaxNormal.TV

 MaxNormal.TV (formerly Max Normal) was a South African music group that formed in 2001 and eventually evolved into Die Antwoord.
 The group's name was taken from a comic book character in the Judge Dredd comic of the same name.

 Early days

-Watkin "Waddy" Tudor Jones was part of the South African hip-hop scene for many years, fronting such acts as The Original Evergreen, whilst Simon "Sibot" Ringrose and Sean Ou Tim were household names in the electronic music scene.
+Watkin "Waddy" Tudor Jones was part of the South African hip-hop scene for many years, fronting such acts as The Original Evergreen.
 Mark Buchanan and Sean Ou Tim were veterans of the music industry, each being involved with numerous experimental, and many successful South African bands over the years.
-In the year prior to the formation of Max Normal, Jones released his debut solo album Memoirs of a Clone, which featured the band on some of the tracks.
-Due to the success of that album, a follow up album was released with the entire band.
+In the year prior to the formation of Max Normal, Tudor Jones released his debut solo album Memoirs of a Clone, which featured the band on some of the tracks.
+Due to the success of that album, a follow-up album was released with the entire band.
 The album, Songs From the Mall, was released on 23 July 2001.
 Both albums were produced, recorded, and mixed by Adrian Levi, the head of Chameleon Studios.